Rapid Intervention Battalion: Organization

+Requirements

+The BIR recruits male Cameroonians from 18 to 23 years old with evidence of a Certificate of Primary Studies (CEP), a First School Leaving Certificate (FSLC), or an equivalent diploma.
+Candidates are required to have a height of 1.66 m tall (5.4 ft).

 Foreign support

 The BIR has received equipment and training from the United States and Israel.
+The unit worked with Israeli special forces when it was first raised.
+Some of their training include urban warfare and krav maga.

 In the spring of 2016, US Ambassador to Cameroon Michael Hoza praised the unit, stating, "In their training, conduct, and leadership, the BIR exhibited all of the values we expect in our own armed forces — professionalism, protection of the civilian population, and respect for human rights."
 The US military has confirmed that works with the BIR in the fight against Boko Haram, and has stated that approximately 300 US military personnel are working with the BIR at any given time.
 Michael Page, a former US state department and intelligence analyst, has described the BIR as a Cameroonian "army within-an-army" for the United States.

-Accusations of human rights abuses
+Controversies

 Amnesty International has accused the BIR of torturing detainees, supporting these accusations with leaked videos of soldiers wearing BIR uniforms and torturing detainees.
 The organization has stated that the detainees are primarily men of military age, Muslim, and of Kanuri ethnicity, but that women and children have also been held.
 Both men and women have been tortured.
 Tortured detainees have testified that American soldiers were present at BIR bases where they were detained.
 Every year since 2010, the US State Department has issued a report accusing the BIR of human rights abuses including killings and assaults.

 In 2017, the U.S. Army began an inquiry into the torture allegations at the request of General Thomas Waldhauser, the commander of AFRICOM.
+The State Department made cuts in 2019 for around $17 million in security assistance.

-Footage analyzed by BBC Africa Eye has shown BIR soldiers burning a house down in the Azi village of Southwest Region.
+Footage analyzed by BBC Africa Eye has shown BIR soldiers burning a house down in the Azi village of Southwest Region in 2018.
 Cameroon's Communication Minister Issa Tchiroma Bakary denied that the men were actually BIR soldiers, instead claiming that they were separatists in captured uniforms.
 An OSINT investigation by individuals associated with bellingcat, and Amnesty International, linked the BIR to the execution of women and children, believed to be in Mayo-Tsanaga.